Clive Meredith: Military service during World War I

 In 1917, Meredith attended the officers' training camp for the U.S. Army in Plattsburgh, New York.
 After he received a commission of second lieutenant in the infantry, he served at Fort Dix, a military facility near Trenton, New Jersey.
 In 1918, Meredith transferred to the 307th Machine Gun Battalion of the 78th Infantry Division.
 He later joined the Aviation Section of the Army Signal Corps as a second lieutenant and sailed for France to serve in World War I on February 26, 1918.
 Meredith served at the headquarters of the U.S. Army Air Service and then as an officer in charge of supply train.

 During the summer, Meredith returned to infantry.
 The U.S. Army detailed him to the headquarters of the 41st Division and then to the 2nd Machine Gun Battalion of the 1st Infantry Division.
 Following the conclusion of World War I, Meredith served with the Army of Occupation during the Occupation of the Rhineland.

 Personal life

-On October 4, 1913, Meredith married Alice Louise Abbott of Pelham Manor, New York, who was related to the Roosevelt family.
+On October 4, 1913, Meredith married Alice Louise Abbot of Pelham Manor, New York, who was related to the Roosevelt family.
 They divorced in 1914 and they both remarried.
 His second wife was Jean Jeffrey Smedberg.

 Meredith died in an Albany, New York hospital on April 11, 1932, after a car accident.
 According to reports, he was a passenger in a car struck by another car near Selkirk, New York, in the evening of April 10.
 Meredith was thrown from the vehicle and run over by a third car, suffering punctured lungs.
 He died the next morning in the hospital.